-There is nothing better than picking your own fruit off your own tree and eating it straight from picking!
+There is nothing better than picking your own fruit off your own tree and eating it while it’s still fresh!
 It really is the simple things and we are here to start a revolution of fruit growing around the country.

-If you have a green area why not talk to your residents association about planting a grouping of fruit trees, wouldn’t the kids and adults alike love the idea of picking fruit during the late summer and Autumn.
-Wouldn’t it be lovely if one of the the local residents had time to make an apple or pear tart for the neighbours.
+If you have a green area why not talk to your residents association about planting a grouping of fruit trees, wouldn’t the kids and adults alike love the idea of picking fruit during the late Summer and Autumn.
+Even lovelier if one of the the local residents had time to make an apple or pear tart for the neighbours.
 Lets all join the movement to grow more fruit trees within our community.

-Fruit trees need full sun to thrive.
-Apples, pears, and plums are tolerant of less-than-ideal conditions, they don’t want to be waterlogged and as long as they have good air flow around them, they will fruit well, especially in a good summer.
+Fruit trees don’t need full sun to thrive.
+Apples, pears, and plums are tolerant of less-than-ideal conditions, they don’t want to be waterlogged and as long as they have good air flow around them, they will fruit well, especially in a good Summer.

 Food & Water